Professor Mike Huggins

 In October 2021, I gave the first hybrid lecture on the History of Racing in Richmond to the Richmond and District Civic Society.
 The lecture, at Richmond School, was both face to face and on Zoom and can be viewed on https://www.richmondcivicsociety.org/programme.
 (I was a major catalyst to the book ‘A Short History of Richmond Racecourse and its Grandstand’, published in June 2021).

-I have regularly refereed submitted books and book proposals for leading publishers including Routledge, Ashgate, Blackwell, Bloomsbury, McGill/Queens University Press, UCL Press, Frank Cass, University of Virginia Press, and Manchester University Press.
-Like many other academics I have carried out external examinations and consultancy, and reviewed articles for many different academic journals, including International Journal of the History of Sport; History; Urban History; Sports History Review; Communities, Work and Families; History of Education; Society and Animals; Sport and Tourism, Sport in History; Journal of Sport History; Sport, Culture and Society; Irish Historical Studies, Cultural and Social History, Tourism Management; Olympika: International Journal of Olympic Studies; National Identities; Amodern; Stadion; and Victorian Review.
-I have also written very substantial numbers of book reviews for leading journals in the field
+Like many other academics I have carried out external examinations and consultancy, and reviewed articles or books for many different academic journals, including International Journal of the History of Sport; History; Urban History; Rethinking History; Sports History Review; Communities, Work and Families; History of Education; Society and Animals; Sport and Tourism, Sport in History; Journal of Sport History; Sport, Culture and Society; Irish Historical Studies, Cultural and Social History, Tourism Management; Olympika: International Journal of Olympic Studies; National Identities; Amodern; Stadion; The Local Historian, Scottish Studies; Journal for Eighteenth Century Studies; Victorian Studies; and Victorian Review.

 I’ve also got qualifications, experience and expertise in primary education and as an educational researcher.
 I’ve published in educational and curriculum studies journals and collections.
 In the 1980s and 1990s I was first a Principal Lecturer at Charlotte Mason College, Ambleside and then Head of Post-graduate Teacher Education at Lancaster University.
 For some years I was Inspector of Schools for the English Office for Standards in Education, before joining the University of Cumbria.